Overview and introduction

 As part of broader ethics and governance reform, NMA will help reduce duplication in the conduct of scientific and ethical review of multi-jurisdictional research.
 Apart from some exemptions that apply within each jurisdiction, each proposal for a multi-centre human research study conducted in PHOs within the participating jurisdictions will be ethically and scientifically reviewed once.

-Currently, New South Wales, Queensland, South Australia, Victoria, and Australian Capital Territory participate in NMA.
+Currently, New South Wales, Queensland, South Australia, Victoria, Australian Capital Territory and Western Australia participate in NMA.
 The scheme is structured to admit further jurisdictions within Australia as and when they have developed their frameworks and are ready to participate.
 Investigators, trial coordinators, sponsors, and contract research organisations (CROs) should check with the relevant jurisdictions’ websites visit NMA Facts to confirm the status of participation in NMA.

 Exemptions from NMA